LukeMattingly/LukeMattingly/README.md

 ## Hey 👋, i'm Luke
 I'm a Senior Software Engineer based in Denver, Colorado.
-My interests are currently around everything Deep Learning from Stable Diffusion w/ Control Net, to CLIP Models involve text/image search to Rust.
+My interests are currently around everything Deep Learning spanning from Stable Diffusion w/ ControlNet, to CLIP Models involve text/image search, to Rust.

 ## ⚡ Technologies
 I love exploring new technologies, programming languages, and concepts to better my knowledge and experience.
 These are some of the things I enjoy.